MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Corrupted Light**

 : Looks similar to a Taken Blight.
 When activated, prints a text log and then roughly three seconds afterwards, kills all Guardians not under the effect of an Immortality buff.
 If detonated while Oryx is channeling Doxology, he becomes vulnerable for five seconds per bomb resolved during the channel.
 Can be eaten by any Hive Knight, empowering them and removing it from the field.
+Despawns upon entering final stand.

 **Dome**